RossielCS/gamepedia/README.md

 4. When the user clicks on a game, it loads a webpage with the details of the item.

 ## :memo: Tests
-- It contains unit tests for:
+It contains unit tests for:
+  * Presentational components.
+  * Containers.
-  1. Action creators.
+  * Action creators.
-  2. Reducers.
+  * Reducers.
-  3. Helpers.
+  * Helpers.

-- To run the tests.
+To run the tests.
 `npm run test`

 ## :woman:  Author